streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 - Extensions and abstraction.
 - Connectivity.

 In this chapter, we'll go through the module basics.
-For details on different modules, either see the individual module help in Streamr editor or have a look at the module [reference](#modulereference).
+For details on different modules, either see the individual module help in Streamr editor or have a look at the <g:link controller="help" action="module">module reference</g:link>.

 ##Inputs, outputs, parameters, and options